Invasion of Poland: Civilian deaths

 The Polish Campaign was the first action by Hitler in his attempt to create Lebensraum (living space) for Germans.
 Nazi propaganda was one of the factors behind the German brutality directed at civilians that had worked relentlessly to convince the Germans into believing that Jews and Slavs were Untermenschen (subhumans).

 From the first day of invasion, the German air force (the Luftwaffe) attacked civilian targets and columns of refugees along the roads to terrorize the Polish people, disrupt communications and target Polish morale.
 The Luftwaffe killed 6,000 to 7,000 Polish civilians during the bombing of Warsaw.

 The German invasion saw atrocities committed against Polish men, women and children.
 The German forces (both SS and the regular Wehrmacht) murdered tens of thousands of Polish civilians (such as the Leibstandarte SS Adolf Hitler was notorious throughout the campaign for burning villages and committing atrocities in numerous Polish towns, including massacres in Błonie, Złoczew, Bolesławiec, Torzeniec, Goworowo, Mława and Włocławek).

-During Operation Tannenberg, a campaign of ethnic cleansing organized by multiple elements of the German government, tens of thousands of Polish civilians were shot at 760 mass execution sites by the Einsatzgruppen.
+Polish women and girls were raped en masse by the German invaders and then executed.
+In addition, large numbers of Polish women were routinely captured to force them into prostitution in German military brothels.
+Nazi raids in many Polish cities captured young women and girls, who were then forced to work in the brothels frequented by German officers and soldiers.
+Girls as young as 15 years old, who were classified as "fit for agricultural work in Germany", were sexually exploited by German soldiers at their destination.

-Altogether, the civilian losses of Polish population amounted to about 150,000 to 200,000.
+Altogether, the civilian losses of Polish population amounted to about 100,000 or between 150,000 and 200,000, the large majority of which were due to German war operations and terror.
+In Warsaw alone, 15,000 to 25,000 civilians lost their lives.
+The deaths also included 12,136 Polish citizens of Polish and Jewish background killed in 615 known executions perpetrated by the German military, police and security forces before the close of the operations within the post-war borders of Poland.
+In the German-occupied territories, a mass ethnic cleansing campaign called Operation Tannenberg was started in the course of the hostilities by the Wehrmacht and the Einsatzgruppen.
 Roughly 1,250 German civilians were also killed during the invasion.
 (Also, 2,000 died fighting Polish troops as members of ethnic German militia forces such as the Volksdeutscher Selbstschutz, which was a fifth column during the invasion.)